It's a traffic assassin.

 Now, faithful readers may be somewhat confused.
 It was just a few weeks ago that I confessed that my personal vehicle was not only not electric (or even a hybrid, for God's sake), but a pickup truck: a 1988 Ford Ranger STX.
 As I penned that piece, I had, actually, just taken delivery of this 2015 Electric Blue Spark EV LT2.
 But, in the spirit of transparency, I still needed to tell you about the truck.

-I've been wanting the join the electric vehicles owners club for over a decade, but circumstances and finances had prevented that.
+I've been wanting the join the electric vehicles owners club for over a decade, but circumstances and finances had prevented it.
 The need and ability to make the leap finally occurred this summer and I spent about a month looking at available battery-powered cars.
 Leveraging the power of the InsideEVs Forum, I looked at a Nissan LEAF, a BMW i3, and this Spark EV.
 I even went head-to-head with a local dealership in a lost effort to get a Chevrolet Bolt for $25,000 (I could only get them down to $29K.)
 In the end, it came down to either a Fiat 500e or this one, which I spotted on MYEV.com.

 I ended up making my decision based on price and perceived reliability.
 With just over 9,000 miles on the odometer, the seller was willing to part with the car for a mere $9,000.
 Being a 2015, the drivetrain is still under warranty and I have some amount of confidence in GM's ability to get the important engineering parts right.
 While the basic vehicle itself is no great shakes, the battery boasts liquid cooling and the Detroit automaker has a decent record with its other, more famous, electrified product: the Volt plug-in hybrid.